IHRA Professional Drag Racing 2005: Reception

 IHRA Professional Drag Racing 2005 received negative reviews from critics.
 On Metacritic, the game holds a score of 36/100 for the Xbox version based on 5 reviews.
-TeamXbox gave the game a score of 5.2 out of 10, stating: "I can only recommend Pro Drag Racing 2005 as a rental to hardcore motorsports fans."
+While Dale Legba of TeamXbox felt there were improvements over the previous entry, he lambasted the game, describing the gameplay as "mindless" and the audiovisuals as weak.
+He considered the Simulation mode a good addition but felt it was not enough to overcome the game's shortcomings.
+Legba suggested against purchasing it, recommending that only "hardcore motorsports fans" rent it instead.